hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 # Drawbacks
 [drawbacks]: #drawbacks

 This solution should not be used when privacy among issuers is desired.
-Secondly since each issuer can add iany attributes in its issued credential, if policies for issuance are not properly defined, malicious issuers might be able to issue credentials with unintended attributes (by the delegator) leading to privilege escalation.
+Secondly since each issuer can add any attributes in its issued credential, if policies for issuance are not properly defined, malicious issuers might be able to issue credentials with unintended attributes (by the delegator) leading to privilege escalation.

 # Rationale and alternatives
 [alternatives]: #alternatives